 A camping trip is one of the great adventures a person (or family) gets to have each summer.
-Our area is filled with great camping spots, some nestled in the woods some near streams and lakes, but most are great for meeting new friends.
-Preparing for this wonderful American tradition a camping trip can be challenging as you have to be ready for many different scenarios: wild animals, weather changes, illness, etc. Don’t fret, we are here to highlight some of the basics necessity one may need on a weekend camping trip.
+Our area is filled with great camping spots, some nestled in the woods and some near streams and lakes, but most are great for meeting new friends.
+Preparing for this wonderful American tradition, a camping trip can be challenging as you have to be ready for many different scenarios: wild animals, weather changes, illness, etc. Don’t fret, we are here to highlight some of the basic necessities one may need on a weekend camping trip.

 Camping Basics in Washington: